W427697/Discord-/docs/writing-stories/stories-for-multiple-components.md

 ## Reusing story definitions

-We can also reduce repitition in our stories by reusing story definitions.
+We can also reduce repetition in our stories by reusing story definitions.
 Here, we can reuse the `ListItem` stories' args in the story for `List`:

 <!-- prettier-ignore-start -->